DBCobra/CobraBench/README.md

 Build Cobra bench
 ---

-Install maven and java
+Install maven:

-    $ sudo apt install maven openjdk-8-jdk
+    $ sudo apt install maven

 Compile the code:

     $ mvn install

-Now you can run a test for rocksdb manually:
+Now you can run a simple test:

     $ mkdir -p /tmp/cobra/log
     $ java -ea -jar target/txnTest-1-jar-with-dependencies.jar local config-historysize.yaml

+The transaction history will be stored in the folder `/tmp/cobra/log`.

-You can change the config file (`config-historysize.yaml`) for different tests.
+You can specify workload parameters in Cobra's config file (`config-historysize.yaml` in the above case).
 See [Cobra bench configuration](#config) for more information.

 Run Cobra bench with RocksDB (single machine)
 ---

-One can run Cobra bench with RocksDB on a single machine.
-The clients and the RocksDB are in the same machine.
+One can run Cobra bench with RocksDB on a single machine -- RocksDB and its clients run in the same machine.
+(One can also run RocksDB and its clients in multiple machines, see [Step 3](#autorun) in the next chapter.)

-First, specify in the config file to use RocksDB as the backend:
+First, specify using RocksDB as the backend in the config file:

     $ cd $COBRA_HOME/CobraBench
     $ cp config.yaml.default config.yaml